Phthalocyanine Green G

 Phthalocyanine green G, which has many commercial names, is a synthetic green pigment from the group of phthalocyanine dyes, a complex of copper(II) with chlorinated phthalocyanine.
 It is a soft green powder, which is insoluble in water.
 It is a bright, high intensity colour used in oil and acrylic based artist's paints, and in other applications.

-Synthesis, properties, and production
+Synthesis, properties, and structure

 Phthalocyanine green is derived from phthalocyanine blue by chlorination in the presence of aluminium trichloride.
 The stoichiometry for the complete chlorination is shown: